AirLink’s Mission and Our Responsibility to Communities We Serve

 • Volunteer our crew and aircraft to support Search and Rescue efforts to find those lost or injured - help SAR access patients by flying them.

 • We are there, if the need arises for all local Sheriff’s Departments and ODOT – if they need air support or Emergency Medical Assistance.
+Funded purely by AirLink CCT (not from tax dollars or membership fees).

 Providing EMS Education to Rural Communities and Bend